-Facts and circumstances - Public support test.
+Facts and circumstances- Public support test.
 An organization that does not qualify as publicly supported under the test described above may be publicly supported on the basis of the facts in its case if it receives at least 10% of its support from the general public.
-If you believe your organization is publicly supported according to applicable regulations, attach a detailed statement of the facts upon which you base your conclusion.
+If the organization believes it is publicly supported according to applicable regulations, attach a detailed statement of the facts upon which the organization bases its conclusion.